eventnetusa/eventnet/src/_vip/medicare-oep.md

   * Permitting & Legal
 content_section:
   - text_block_markdown: >-
-      There is still time to **Engage, Activate and Enroll &nbsp;**consumers this OEP.
-If you can make a timely decision in the next 3 weeks, EventNetUSA is prepared to assist for upcoming Medicare OE 2017-18 outreach marketing.
+      There is still time to **Engage, Activate and Enroll &nbsp;**consumers in OEP if you can make a decision in the next 3 weeks.
+EventNetUSA is prepared with vehicles, venues and staff.

-      We are the leading experiential marketing supplier to your health insurance industry, and have been since the introduction of Medicare Part D in 2005.
-      We can provide turnkey event production with a short lead time for the following programs.
+      We still have available: